Mason Jar Hydroponics: A Low-Cost Starter System

 Why Try Mason Jar Hydroponics?

 For children, seeing roots suspended in water is eye-opening.
-It reinforces lessons from our Bean in a Jar experiment, but now they can compare soil-based growth with water-based systems.
+It reinforces lessons from our Bean in a Jar experiment, but now they can compare early seed growth with a more advanced indoor growing system.

 What You’ll Need